 Stockholder Rights Agreement.
 On October 7, 2022, the Company declared a dividend of one preferred share purchase right (a "Right") for each of the Company's issued and outstanding shares of our common stock.
 The description and terms of these Rights are set forth in the Rights Agreement by and between the Company and American Stock Transfer & Trust Company, LLC.
-Each Right entitles the registered holder, subject to the terms of the Rights Agreement, to purchase from us one one-thousandth of a share of the Series A Junior Participating Preferred Stock, par value \$0.001 per share (the "Series A Preferred Stock") at a price of \$313.00, subject to certain adjustments (as adjusted from time to time, the "Exercise Price").
+Each Right entitles the registered holder, subject to the terms of the Rights Agreement, to purchase from us one onethousandth of a share of the Series A Junior Participating Preferred Stock, par value \$0.001 per share (the "Series A Preferred Stock") at a price of \$313.00, subject to certain adjustments (as adjusted from time to time, the "Exercise Price").
 Under the Rights Agreement, the Rights will become exercisable if an entity, person or group acquires beneficial ownership of 20% or more of the outstanding common stock in a transaction not approved by the Board of Directors.
 In the event that the Rights become exercisable due to the ownership threshold being crossed, each Right will entitle its holder (other than the person, entity or group triggering the Rights Plan, whose rights will become void and will not be exercisable) to purchase additional shares of our common stock having a then-current market value of twice the Exercise Price, which would likely make any takeover or change of control attempt by such entity, person or group prohibitively expensive.
 Subject to the terms of the Rights Agreement, the Rights were scheduled to expire on October 2, 2023.
-On October 2, 2023, the Company amended the Rights Agreement to reflect a change in rights agent.
-Additional information regarding the Rights Agreement to reflect a change in rights agent.
+On October 2, 2023, the Company amended the Rights Agreement to extend the final expiration date from October 2, 2023 to October 2, 2024.
+The Company expects to submit this amendment to the Company's stockholders for ratification at the Company's 2024 annual meeting of stockholders.
+On January 26, 2024, the Company amended the Rights Agreement to reflect a change in rights agent.
 Additional information regarding the Rights Agreement and it amendments, including copies thereof, is contained in the Company's Current Reports on Form 8-K filed with the SEC on October 7, 2022, October 2, 2023 and January 26, 2024.